czi-catalystproject/hub-champion-training/episodes/introduction.md

 ### Community Hub

-A hub provides an access point to interactive computing on cloud infrastructure for a user community.
+A hub provides an access point to interactive computing in the cloud for a user community.
 Access to the hub is via a URL of the following form

 ```shell
 <hub-name>.<community-name>.2i2c.cloud
 ```

-and the customisable landing page contains a *Log in to continue* button (see example screenshot)
+and the landing page contains a *Log in to continue* button (see example screenshot)

 :::{image} ../media/episodes/introduction/community-hub.png
 :width: 100%